 Student Clubs provide additional ways for Montreat College students to build community, develop leadership, and get involved.
-All clubs are maintained through SGA (Student Government Association) and must meet the requirements set by SGA in order to become recognized.
+All clubs are maintained by the SGA advisor and must meet the requirements set by Director of Student Engagement who advises SGA in order to become recognized.
 Every club is required to have a representative that will meet with SGA at least once a semester.
-Any student interested in starting a club on campus should contact SGA.
+Any student interested in starting a club on campus should contact SGA Advisor.